Royabra/osqutil/README.md

   - registry  : search by path
   - processes : search by path, pid, cmdline, name, supports -hash for path only
   - file      : search by path, supports -hash
-  - services  : search by name or binary path
+  - services  : search by name or path
   - dns       : search by domain name
   - ntfs      : search by path, supports -hash
   - patches   : search by hotfix_id, must specify if specific hotfix_id searched is present or not (exists or !exists)
+  - users     : search by name, SID and shell
+  - memory    : presents loaded modules in memory, search by name (of the process), pid, permissions and path (of loaded module)
+  - pipes     : search by pid, name (of process), pipe (name of the pipe), flags
+  - sockets   : search by pid, name (of process), lport (local port), rport (remote port), address (remote address)

 **Optional Commands:**
   - hash    : add a hash calculation to the query, check tables that support this kind of command